 The Dropbox Submission Modal is accessible through the task list, homepage and course page.
 It enables easy access to assignment-specific dropboxes.
 Students can see assignment details and past submissions, drag and drop files or upload through their google drive or myCourses locker.
 What if they don't have a file?
 They can submit text or a link as well.

 On submitting files on time, students get a summary of their submissions to review along with a message congratulating them for submitting their assignment on time.

-When a student submits an assignment that has a higher grade weightage they get a more rewarding message like this dancing star.
+When students submit an assignment with higher grade weightage on time, they get a more rewarding message.

 Give a helping hand

 With the use of relevant copy, illustrations and features such as custom reminders and progress reports, myCourses can help get students back on track.

 Overdue tasks will be marked in red, with a different icon in the task list.

 If a student submits an assignment late, the dropbox summary message will change accordingly.
 Students will also get an option to contact their professors.